 Half a century later, people use the Internet for almost everything: they inform themselves, make contacts, communicate, shop, do banking, play, or work online.
 But there are also many dangers lurking on the Web such as hacks, scams, malware, and more.
 Therefore, it is important to observe some basic rules of conduct to stay safe online.

 10 Internet Safety Tips to Browse the Web Safely and Protect Your Privacy

 1. DO NOT DISCLOSE YOUR PRIVATE DATA RECKLESSLY

-You should always think twice about with whom you share your personal data, since it is extremely valuable to both cybercriminals and advertisers.
+You should always think twice about with whom you share your personal data since it is extremely valuable to both cybercriminals and advertisers.
 Therefore, make sure you pay attention to where you enter which data.
-Additionally, use anti-tracking tools such as Ghostery or Cliqz to ensure that no personal identifiable information is send to third parties while browsing.
+Additionally, use anti-tracking tools such as Ghostery or Cliqz to ensure that no personally identifiable information is sent to third parties while browsing.